Bell Logo

 Bell Logo History

-Bell is historically associated with the American telecommunications giant AT&T. They even had the same logos that reflected both organizations’ closeness.
+Bell is historically associated with the American telecommunications giant AT&T; they even shared logos that reflected their close ties.
 But that all changed in 1973 when the Canadian division acquired its own Bell-Northern Research laboratory.
 Two years later, it left AT&T and continued to serve customers independently.
 The restructuring affected the brand’s identity: it ditched the traditional bell symbol and started using a simple wordmark.

 What is Bell?

 Bell is a telecommunications company officially called Bell Canada.
 It provides radio, television, internet, and telephone services.
 Its history began in 1880.
-One of the company’s co-founders is telephone inventor Alexander Graham Bell.
+One of the company’s co-founders is Alexander Graham Bell, the inventor of the telephone.
 The brand is now actively developing new technologies such as IoT and 5G.

 1880 – 1891